 Books

-Xu, J. & Zhang G. eds (2025).
-Internet Vulgarities in China: Cultures, Governance and Politics, Amsterdam University Press (under contract)
+Xu, J. & Zhang G. eds, (2026).
+Internet Vulgarities in China: Cultures, Governance and Politics, Routledge

 Xu, J., Donnar, G., & Garg, D. eds, (2025).
 Asian Celebrity Cultures in the Digital Age, Hong Kong University Press